KasparEtter/ef1p/pages/index/index.md

 such as using a [headless browser](https://en.wikipedia.org/wiki/Headless_browser) or a [DOM library](https://github.com/jsdom/jsdom),
 I decided to roll my own little SVG library, which grew over time.
-It is heavily tailored to my needs and my [design language](https://en.wikipedia.org/wiki/Design_language) but if there's enough interest, I'm open to splitting the framework into its own repository.
+It is heavily tailored to my needs and my [design language](https://en.wikipedia.org/wiki/Design_language), but if there's enough interest, I'm open to splitting the framework into its own repository.

+### Do you accept guest content on your blog?
+{:data-toc-text="Guest content"}

+No.
+There are many open publishing platforms, such as [Medium](https://medium.com/), but this website isn't one of them.

 *[CSS]: Cascading Style Sheets